 Although there are many surface water–ground water interactions, a hydrologic divide exists that interrupts the movement of Florida’s water resources.
 The divide is represented by an approximate line extending from near Cedar Key on the Gulf Coast to New Smyrna Beach on the Atlantic Coast.
 Except for the St. Johns and Ocklawaha Rivers, little, if any, surface water or ground water flows south across this barrier.
 Most major rivers north of the line receive part of their discharges from outside Florida, in addition to rain.
 South of the divide, rain is the sole fresh water source.
 Hydrologically, the half of Florida lying south of the divide is isolated.
 About 75% of the state’s population lives in this area in peninsular Florida.

-Chapter 3: Public Health Issues and Ongoing and Emerging STATE Concerns and Initiatives
+Chapter 3: ISSUES OF ENVIRONMENTAL INTEREST and Initiatives

-This chapter describes the major water quality–related public health issues and emerging concerns facing the state.
+This chapter describes the major water quality issues of environmental interest and initiatives being undertaken by the state.
 It is important to note that Florida has well-established programs, including the permitting and TMDL programs, that address these issues, and that Florida has made great progress in reducing pollutant discharges to state waters and restoring impaired waters.
 Chapter 11 describes these programs in detail, as well as specific initiatives designed to address emerging concerns.
 Specific examples of the progress that Florida has made towards reducing nutrient pollution in the Indian River Lagoon, Lake Apopka, Sarasota Bay, and Tampa Bay are available on the EPA’s Watershed Improvement Summaries website.

 In addition to these programs and initiatives, FDEP has launched the Florida Water Resources Monitoring Council (FWRMC), in order to facilitate discussion and communication among monitoring stakeholders throughout the state.
 The council comprises federal, state, local, and volunteer monitoring organizations, and is chaired by FDEP.
 It is implementing action items in a plan developed by an earlier iteration of the FWRMC.